JonasSinjan/hrt_pipeline/README.md

 #### **CONFIGURATION**

-Any and all steps can be turned oon or off as you wish using the keywords in the `phihrt_pipe` function
+Any and all steps can be turned on or off as you wish using the keywords in the input json file passed to the `phihrt_pipe` function

+See `/input_jsons/create_input_json.py` for example to create json file

 ## **DOWNLOAD INPUT FILES**

+This needs the 'dataproc' environment - see **SETUP**

 EITHER: download from the PHI Image Database (recommended): https://www2.mps.mpg.de/services/proton/phi/imgdb/